Dress Code & Etiquette

 Playing the Course

-Lindrick is a genuine championship course and it is recommended that all players should be regular club players with a current handicap.
+Lindrick is a genuine championship course and it is a requirement that all players should be regular club players with a current handicap.

 All visitors should sign in and register at the Professional's shop before teeing off.